 We managed to catch up with Clemmie and ask her a few questions…

-Clemmie, Simon and their 4 daughters
+Clemmie with her husband Simon and 4 daughters

 Hello Clemmie, your first book was such a huge success so congratulations on your second book.
 Can you tell us a little about it.

 Thank you.
 I wanted to create a book for women to document their pregnancy thoughts, feelings emotions.
 Journaling is coming back in a big way and I looked back on my own pregnancies and wish I’d kept a journal like I did when I was 15 pouring out my heart break over teenage relationships!
 It’s still got snippets of my midwifery advice and wisdom to help guide women through their pregnancy week by week

 Did you keep a journal/baby book for each of your girls.
 If yes, how did you find the time to sit and document your new babies milestones?

 I did a baby book after they were born for my first daughter and have written all their birth stories for my blog.
 It’s hard to find the time but jotting things down when they do them there and then whether that’s in a note book or on your phone, is a lovely way to look back and laugh at their funny little things babies do!

 Along with your massive social influence you still work as a midwife – tell us what’s been the big differences between working on wards/in hospital to being a community midwife.
 And, have the changes been better for your working/family/home life.

 The change has meant I know exactly when I’m working and no nights, weekends or on calls.
 I use to go to bed with a pager not knowing whether I’d be up in the night attending a home or hospital birth.
 But, I miss not having that continuity of care and not knowing the women I’m caring for, I also really miss my little team of 5 other midwives, we were just like the midwives in Call The Midwives, but we weren’t nuns!